Green connectivity campaign

-The 26th UN Climate Change Conference of the Parties (COP26) will be hosted in Glasgow on 1-12 November 2021, in partnership with Italy.
-The Government is committed to working with all countries and joining up civil societies, companies and people on the frontline of climate change to inspire climate action ahead of COP 26.
+The 26th UN Climate Change Conference of the Parties (COP26) was hosted in Glasgow on 1-12 November 2021, in partnership with Italy.
+The Government is committed to working with all countries and joining up civil societies, companies and people on the frontline of climate change to inspire climate action.

 The Chancellor announced in the 2021 Budget that Thames will be the site of a new freeport, a specialised economic zone with different rules to make it easier and cheaper to do business.